JoseRoca/WinFBX/docs/RichEdit/CTextFont2.md

 #### Return value

-If the method succeeds, it returns **S_OK^^.
+If the method succeeds, it returns **S_OK**.
 If the method fails, it returns one of the following COM error codes.

 | Return code | Description |
 | ----------- | ----------- |